wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-migration-from-iis-server.md

 20. Click the links to the Azure web apps and verify that the migration has succeeded.

-21. You can now manage the migrated web apps in Azure Websites.
-To do this, log into the [Azure Management Portal](https://manage.windowsazure.cn/).
+21. You can now manage the migrated web apps in Azure.
+To do this, log into the [Azure Management Portal](https://manage.windowsazure.cn).

 22. In the Azure Management Portal, open the Web Apps blade to see your migrated websites (shown as web apps), then click on any one of them to start managing the web app, such as configuring continuous publishing, creating backups, autoscaling, and monitoring usage or performance.

 	![](./media/web-sites-migration-from-iis-server/TimeTrackerMigrated.png)

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)